 - Age requirement: 18+ years

 - Dates: This program runs year around except in the month of October (because some reserves close down that month)

 - Working Schedule: 6-7 days a week for 6-8 hours a day

 - Language requirement: Basic to intermediate level of Spanish is needed because the park rangers you’re working with speak almost no English at all.

-- Accommodation: Ranger station on one of the sites in dormitory room with other rangers
+- Accommodation: Ranger station shared dormitory room with other volunteers

 - We provide: 24/7 emergency telephone support

 - Optional: A letter of recommendation and certificate at the end of your volunteer time

 As a volunteer on this project will help the rangers at Ranger Stations around Corcovado National Park and Caño Island (a protected marine area and PRIME dive and snorkel spot in Costa Rica).
 The rangers need your help because there is not enough staff to cover all shifts and for safety reasons it’s best to have always 2-3 people on the site.

 Often staff or rangers are alone on the island / ranger station which can potentially be very dangerous if something happens.
 There is not enough resources form the Ministry of Environment (MINAET) to cover extra rangers.